Position: Assistant Professor, Business Economics and Public Policy, Kelley School of Business, Indiana University

 Working Papers on Health and Industrial Organization

-Search and prices in Medigap insurance policies, with Matthijs Wildenbeest, under review.
+Search and prices in Medigap insurance policies, with Matthijs Wildenbeest, revise and resubmit, Journal of Business & Economic Statistics.

 Determinants of policy response: The case of the partnership long-term care insurance program, with Jeffrey Prince, under review.

-Information technology and patient health: An expanded analysis of outcomes, populations, and mechanisms, with Seth Freedman and Jeffrey Prince.
+Information technology and patient health: An expanded analysis of outcomes, populations, and mechanisms, with Seth Freedman and Jeffrey Prince, under review.

 Do minimum quality standards improve quality of care?
 A case study of the nursing home Industry